VIEWS table has these columns:

 DELETE(and similar operations) are legal for the view.
 Otherwise, the flag is set to

 If a view is not updatable, statements such

-INSERTare illegal and will be rejected.
-(Note that even if a view is updatable, it might not be possible to insert into it; for details, refer to Section 23.5.3, “Updatable and Insertable Views”.)
+INSERTare illegal and are rejected.
+(Even if a view is updatable, it might not be possible to insert into it; for details, refer to Section 23.5.3, “Updatable and Insertable Views”.)